Blippar: 2019–present: financial recovery

 Blippar was bought out of administration in early 2019, when it sold its IP assets to an investment firm headed by Nick Candy.
 At the same time, the company appointed Faisal Galaria as CEO.

 In 2021, Blippar secured a $5 million (approx €3.6 million) funding in a pre-Series A round, co-led by Chroma Ventures, the investment arm of Paddy Burns’ and Chris van der Kuyl's gaming company 4J Studios, and West Coast Capital; the private equity arm of Scottish entrepreneur Sir Tom Hunter and family.
 Canadian entrepreneur Anthony Lacavera also contributed to the round through his Globalive Capital investment firm.

-Awards and recognition
+Recognition

 Blippar has been ranked in CNBC’s global ‘Disruptor 50’ list, as well as being named top Business Innovator by Bloomberg, and most innovative AR company by Fast Company in 2018.
 Blippar has won awards including best AR app at Mobile World Congress in 2017.
 The company was also shortlisted for the Most Effective Use of VR and AR at The Drum Awards for Digital Industries in 2020 for its work with OnePlus.